conery/op-client/README.md

 # op-client
-Containerized client to connecting to an OptiPass server.
+Containerized client for connecting to an OptiPass server.